code23/markko-nextjs-sdk/README.md

 - `params`: Optional object containing query parameters
 - Returns: Promise with the API response

+#### `save(data: Record<string, any>)`

+Registers a new vendor with the provided data.

+- `data`: Object containing the vendor registration data
+- Returns: Promise<boolean> - Returns true if successful
+- Throws: APIError if the request fails or returns an error

+Example usage:

 ## Authentication

 The SDK automatically handles OAuth2 authentication using client credentials.
 It will: